ENCCS/julia-for-hpc/content/development.rst

    @test_throws MethodError domath("abc")

-The ``@test``, ``@test_throws`` and ``@testset`` macros are highly useful and can be sufficient for many use cases, but large software projects sometimes need more advanced functionality.
+The ``@test``, ``@test_throws`` and ``@testset`` macros are highly useful and can be sufficient for many projects, but large projects sometimes need more advanced functionality.
 This is provided in `ReTest <https://github.com/JuliaTesting/ReTest.jl>`__ and other packages in the `JuliaTesting organization <https://github.com/JuliaTesting>`__.